Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Introducing multi-neuromodulatory dynamics to ANNs

-Neuromodulatory systems in the brain are fundamental for regulating neural function and enabling behavioral and cognitive flexibility.
-Essentially, they support adaptive responses to the environment and play a critical role in learning and memory processes \citep{marder_neuromodulation_2012}.
-Inspired by these systems, recent advances in ANNs have incorporated neuromodulation principles to improve flexible learning, robust performance across diverse tasks, and improved adaptation to changing environments.
-By mimicking the brain's neuromodulatory systems, these neuromodulation-aware models aim to achieve higher levels of computational efficiency and flexibility, similar to what is observed in biological organisms.
+Neuromodulation-inspired elements have been implemented in ANNs to achieve flexible learning, robust performance on diverse tasks, and improved adaptation to changing environments.
+By mimicking the brain's neuromodulatory systems, these models aim to achieve higher levels of computational efficiency and flexibility, similar to what is observed in biological organisms.